Should've Said No: Live performances

 Swift included "Should've Said No" in the set list of a promotional tour for her debut album in 2008.
 She sang the song as the opening act to Rascal Flatts' 2008 tour.
 Swift performed the song live at the 43rd Academy of Country Music Awards in May 2008.
 The performance was recorded and later released as the song's live music video.
 In the video, the performance begins with Swift playing the guitar in a hooded sweatshirt and jeans, and after an on-stage costume change, she is seen in a black dress.
 Swift sings the song and drapes her arm around the guitar player during a guitar solo.
 Towards the end, she performs the last lines of the song in the pouring rain onstage, and the crowd receives with a standing ovation.
 She also performed the song with Jonas Brothers on the Burnin' Up Tour; the performance is included in the concert film Jonas Brothers: The 3D Concert Experience (2009).

 Swift included the song in the set list of her first headlining tour, the Fearless Tour (2009–2010).
-She later performed the song on select dates of the Red Tour (St. Louis, March 2013, and East Rutherford, July 2013) and the 1989 World Tour (Santa Clara, August 2015).
-On her 2018 Reputation Stadium Tour, she included a mashup of "Should've Said No" and "Bad Blood" in the set list.
+She later performed the song on select dates of the Red Tour (St. Louis, March 2013, East Rutherford, July 2013) the 1989 World Tour (Santa Clara, August 2015), and the Eras Tour (Foxborough, May 2023, Sydney, February 2024, mashup with "You're Not Sorry" (2008), Miami, October 2024, mashup with "I Did Something Bad" (2017)).
+On her 2018 Reputation Stadium Tour, she included a mashup of the song and "Bad Blood" in the set list.